jlengstorf/lengstorf.com/content/blog/2015-12-27_commonplace-book.md

 ## How to Have Great Ideas

 If I've had one Big Idea™ in my life so far, it's been the realization that my career and my income are _tools_ and not goals.

+My _goals_ are:

-My _goals_ are to live a life where I'm not obligated to do anything I haven't chosen to do; to have the personal and financial freedom to do the things that sound interesting to me; to live a life where every day I'm saying, "I can't imagine any way I'd rather be living right now."
+1. to live a life where I'm not obligated to do anything I haven't chosen to do;
+2. to have the personal and financial freedom to do the things that sound interesting to me;
+3. to live a life where every day I'm saying, "I can't imagine any way I'd rather be living right now."

 That idea wasn't born whole.
-For anyone who's been reading along, I've slowly built this idea, starting in late 2013 when I realized how unhealthy my working situation was, gaining steam in early 2014 when I [wrote about my workaholism](https://medium.com/digital-nomad-stories/the-cult-of-work-you-never-meant-to-join-cd965fb9ea1a), and maturing throughout 2015 as I've shifted into this new lifestyle.
+For anyone who's been reading along, I've slowly built this idea, starting in late 2013 when I realized how unhealthy my working situation was, gaining steam in early 2014 when I [wrote about my workaholism](https://medium.com/digital-nomad-stories/the-cult-of-work-you-never-meant-to-join-cd965fb9ea1a), and maturing throughout 2015 as I've shifted into a new lifestyle of [permanent travel]({{< ref "2015-12-30_year-in-review.md" >}}) and far more balance.

 In fact, if I look through my previous posts I can see: